-Under the definition set forth in A.R.S. § 38-431(6), the Board of Trustees appointed to administer the Northern Arizona Public Employees Benefit Trust constitutes a multimember governing body of an instrumentality of one or more political subdivisions and must comply with the requirements of the Arizona Open Meeting Law.
-Op.Atty.Gen.
-No. I07-001.
+Under the definition set forth in A.R.S. § 38-431(6), the Board of Trustees appointed to administer the Northern Arizona Public Employees Benefit Trust constitutes a multimember governing body of an instrumentality of one or more political subdivisions and must comply with the requirements of the Arizona open meeting law.
+Ariz.
+Att'y Gen. Op.
+I07-001.

-Corporate boards of charter school operators generally are not "public bodies" subject to Arizona's Open Meeting Law.
-However, because the Open Meeting Law applies to charter school governing boards, if a quorum of the charter school governing board discusses charter school business at a meeting of the corporate board of the charter school operator, the Open Meeting Law applies to that discussion.
-Op.Atty.Gen.
-No. 100-009.
+Corporate boards of charter school operators generally are not "public bodies" subject to Arizona's open meeting law; however, because the open meeting law applies to charter school governing boards, if a quorum of the charter school governing board discusses charter school business at a meeting of the corporate board of the charter school operator, the open meeting law applies to that discussion.
+Ariz.
+Att'y Gen. Op.
+I00-009.

 Advisory committees created by the Governor pursuant to executive order are not public bodies and are not subject to the open meeting law.
 A.R.S. §§ 38-431, 41-106.
-Op.Atty.Gen.
-No. I92-007.
+Ariz.
+Att'y Gen. Op.
+I92-007.